codeforamerica/il-gcc-form-flow/README.md

     * [Development Setup](#development-setup)
 * [Troubleshooting IntelliJ](#troubleshooting-intellij)

-# What is the Form Flow Starter App
+# What is the IL GCC App

-The starter app is a Spring Boot application that demonstrates the `form-flow` Java library.
-It can be customized to meet the needs of a web app, and is meant to be built upon.
-It's a plain, boring (but modern) Spring app that uses common, frequently-used libraries throughout.
+The IL GCC Application (aka Illinois Get Childcare App) is a Spring Boot application built on the `form-flow` Java library.
+It
+It's a plain, straightforward (but modern) Spring app that uses common, frequently-used libraries throughout.

+The IL GCC Application has been built to allow residents of Illinois to apply online for child care benefits, and to allow child care providers to respond online to these applications.

 It contains example code for a simple, generic application for public benefits.
 An applicant can fill out screens with their basic info, upload supporting documents, then submit it all.